nsrau/azure-docs.it-it/articles/machine-learning/machine-learning-data-science-move-sql-azure-adf.md

             "name": "AMLDSProcessPipeline",
             "properties":
             {
-                "description" : "This pipeline has one Copy activity that copies data from an on-premise SQL to Azure blob", "activities":
+                "description" : "This pipeline has one Copy activity that copies data from an on-premises SQL to Azure blob", "activities":
                 [
                     {
                         "name": "CopyFromSQLtoBlob",
-                        "description": "Copy data from on-premise SQL server to blob",
+                        "description": "Copy data from on-premises SQL server to blob",
                         "type": "CopyActivity",
                         "inputs": [ {"name": "OnPremSQLTable"} ],
                         "outputs": [ {"name": "OutputBlobTable"} ],